arc-bphc/arc-iot/arc-iot.md

 ### Gameplay

+Each bomb can has different states it can exist in:

+* **Armed** - when the bomb has not been defused.
+* **Defused** - when the bomb has been defused by carrying out the instructions on the RFID tag, but not moved to the quarantine area.
+* **Quarantined** - when the bomb has been successfully placed in the quarantine area after being defused.
+* **Exploded** - happens when the bomb has been moved when in an Armed state.
+This will result in a penalty.

 #### Individual Round

 The robot will start from a box in the arena.
 The participant must ensure that their robot is connected to the competition WiFi.
 The bombs will be placed by the competition organisers in the arena.